DotaPie/cat-monitoring/README.md

 	python3 -u /home/$USER/CatMonitoring/repository/src/VideosToDriveSync.py > /home/$USER/CatMonitoring/repository/src/VideosToDriveSync.log &

 - authorize via web browser to your google account (you can follow https://www.youtube.com/watch?v=fkWM7A-MxR0 ...
 19:48 - 22:00), this step is needed only once every 1-3 months when token expires, sometimes you can be prompted to sign in directly in console, but it never worked for me, i just rejected all cokies by pressing N and then Q for leaving and ten just copy provided URL that is now in the console and grant the access

-## If you want to verify that both processes are running, you can use these commands:
-	top -c -p $(pgrep -d',' -f motion) top -c -p $(pgrep -d',' -f python3)